How To Set Up Overnight Employees

 4. Complete the required fields (Code, Description, Pay Period, and Regular Division Earning).

-For more information about these fields, see How to Set up a Master Profile.
+For more information about these fields, see How to Set Up a Master Profile.

 5. In the Latest Logout Time field, enter the latest time that employees can punch out.